top of page

 Viral cultures and RT-PCR testing can be performed on serum, CSF, and tissue specimens that are collected early in the course of illness, and can confirm an infection.
 Immunohistochemistry can detect WNV antigen in tissue biopsy specimens.
 Initial negative results of these tests do not rule out a WNV infection.

-No WNV vaccines are currently available.
+No WNV vaccines for humans are currently available, but there is one for horses.[3]
 Prevention of WNV disease depends on community mosquito control programs, personal protective measures to decrease exposure to infected mosquitoes, and screening of blood and organ donors.
+It is recommended that people with confirmed WNV not donate blood for a minimum of four months after their illness resolves.

 Conclusion